• Skip to main content

 • 4 drops red food coloring (optional)

-• 2 tbsp water (for masa filling) – optional
+• 2 tablespoon water (for masa filling) – optional

 • water (enough to fill the steamer pot)